 If the USB drive contains a second small partition, you can delete it and then create a new Primary second partition which you can use to store files on (for example, backup images, portable apps, etc.).
 This will work because once you have booted into Windows or linux, there will be no problem in accessing the second partition which is beyond 137GB on the USB drive.

-Note however than Windows will only see the first partition on Removable types of USB drive (Windows 10 1703+ should be OK).
+Note however, than most Windows OS's will only see the first partition on Removable types of USB drive (Windows 10 1703+ should be OK).